Artists | Songs | Various Artists | Lists | Jukebox | About | Home

 1. All I Want For Christmas Is A Beatle by Dora Bryan (Fontana, 1963)

-Note that this record (by the heavily English-accented Ms. Bryan) was released before the Beatles hit it big in America.
+Note that this record (sung with a heavy English accent) was released before the Beatles hit it big in America.

 2. Bring Me A Beatle for Christmas by Cindy Rella (Drum Boy, 1964)